The Basics of Operating an RV for First Timers

 When booking those campsites in advance, make sure you know what kinds of hookups you’re looking for, as not all campsites include all hookups.
 Additionally, you may want to request pull-through sites at first until you get some practice with backing your RV up.

-Our last planning tip is to use an RV trip planning program.
-We really love RV Trip Wizard, as we find it covers all bases.
-It even has an app that goes along with it, making it easy to take your trip planning with you wherever you go.
+One of our best planning tips is to use an RV trip planning app.
+We really love RVlife Trip Wizard, as we find it covers all bases, as well as the Roadtrippers app for easy planning.

 This is a lot to remember about RV operation, and you’re sure to come across other little things you’d like to keep in mind for next time.
 For this reason, we highly recommend keeping a running checklist of all the things you need to pack, as well as the steps you need to take when setting up camp and when breaking it back down.